Touricks/Touricks.github.io/_laioffer-algorithms/LargestSubarraySum.md

+---
+layout: default
+title: LargestSubarraySum
+narrow: true
+---

 https://app.laicode.io/app/problem/489?plan=3
 Given an unsorted integer array, find the subarray that has the greatest sum.
 Return the sum and the indices of the left and right boundaries of the subarray.
 If there are multiple solutions, return the leftmost subarray.

 Assumptions